gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The [Tooling API](userguide/embedding.html) is a mechanism for embedding Gradle and/or driving Gradle programmatically.
 The new [`ProjectPublications` Tooling API model type](javadoc/org/gradle/tooling/model/gradle/ProjectPublications.html) provides basic information about a project's publications.

-The following example demonstrates, in Groovy, using the `ProjectPublications` model to print out the group/name/version of each publication.
+The following example demonstrates using the `ProjectPublications` model to print out the group/name/version of each publication.

     def projectConnection = ...
-    def projectPath = ':myProject'
-    def action = { BuildController bc ->
-        BasicGradleProject project = bc.buildModel.getProjects().find { it -> projectPath.equals(it.getPath()) }
-        bc.getModel(project, ProjectPublications.class).getPublications()
-    } as BuildAction
-    def publications = projectConnection.action(action).run()
+    def publications = projectConnection.getModel(ProjectPublications)
     for (publication in project.publications) {
         println publication.id.group
         println publication.id.name